There are a variety of comfortable and enjoyable on-campus housing options at Brandeis. See a list of all residence

-Sophomores primarily live in Skyline, East, Rosenthal, the Village, or 567 South Street.
+Sophomores primarily live in Skyline, East, Rosenthal, the Village or 567 South Street.
 East and Rosenthal are composed of single and double rooms.
 East is a traditional corridor-style hall and Rosenthal contains suites of eight people.
 Select rooms in the Village are available for sophomores as well.
-567 South Street offers two bedroom and efficiency-style apartments which include kitchens.
+567 South Street offers two-bedroom and efficiency-style apartments.
 All apartments have a kitchen area and private bathroom.

 111/110 and 112/150 Charles River Apartments will also be made available for sophomore students during room selection.

 Junior and Senior Year Students

-Juniors and seniors primarily live in Ziv, Charles River Apartments, Ridgewood, or the Village; the Foster Mods are exclusively for students who are 21+ as of Sept.
+Juniors and seniors primarily live in Ziv, Charles River Apartments, Ridgewood, Skyline or the Village; the Foster Mods are exclusively for students who are 21+ as of Sept.
 1. There are select floors in Skyline available for juniors and seniors.
-The Charles River Apartments, Ridgewood, and Foster Mods offer a variety of apartment housing options which include kitchens.
+The Charles River Apartments, Ridgewood and Foster Mods offer a variety of apartment housing options with kitchens.
 Some apartments have a living room while others do not.
-Ziv offers six-person suites with singles, while the Village offers singles and doubles in a cluster hall-style arrangement.
+Ziv offers six-person suites with singles.
+The Village offers singles and doubles in a cluster hall-style arrangement.
 Study abroad students live in the Village and Ziv during the fall semester.
 Juniors and seniors are able to select from spaces in 113/164 and 114/178 Charles River Apartments; spaces in the other two Charles River buildings will be held for sophomores.

 Although no two areas at Brandeis are the same, there are common features in each location.
-Please explore the different area pages and see how each area is unique.
-Please see below for the common features in each area.
+Please explore the different locations and see how each area is unique.
+Common features in each area are described below.